 It’s funny sometimes how a solitary clue can lead one on a remarkable journey of discovery.
 That happened last week when the good folks from the Endometriosis Research Center posted an abstract on social media about a potential new biomarker to diagnose endometriosis.
-Published in the Journal of Cell Physiology, researchers found that women with endometriosis have significantly higher concentrations of protein called Zinc-alpha2-glycoprotein, ZAG for short, compared to healthy women.
+Published in the Journal of Cell Physiology, researchers found that women with endometriosis have significantly higher concentrations of a protein called Zinc-alpha2-glycoprotein, ZAG for short, compared to healthy women.
 Could high levels of ZAG be diagnostic of endometriosis leaving behind the existing, invasive method of laparoscopic visualization?
-Probably not, but it may be a huge clue to how the immune system functions in the face of chronic, lipid-based and likely toxicant-induced, inflammation.
+Probably not, but it may be a huge clue to how the immune system functions in the face of chronic, lipid-based, and likely toxicant-induced, inflammation.

 What the Heck is ZAG?

-The ZAG protein is ubiquitously produced throughout the body but most especially in fat, in the liver, in the brain, prostate, epithelial cells and buccal (cheek) cells and, as a result, ZAG is present in serum, cerebral spinal fluid, seminal fluid, saliva, breast milk, kidney tissues and urine, the lungs and various cancers including breast, prostate and bladder.
-ZAG activity is controlled by hormones, the immune system and, interestingly enough, polyunsaturated fats and essential fatty acids.
+The ZAG protein is ubiquitously produced throughout the body but most especially in fat, in the liver, in the brain, prostate, epithelial cells, and buccal (cheek) cells and, as a result, ZAG is present in serum, cerebral spinal fluid, seminal fluid, saliva, breast milk, kidney tissues and urine, the lungs and various cancers including breast, prostate, and bladder.
+ZAG activity is controlled by hormones, the immune system, and, interestingly enough, polyunsaturated fats and essential fatty acids.

 - ZAG is upregulated by glucocorticoids – cortisol (the stress and inflammation hormone), androgens, thyroid hormones (triiodothyronine – T3, in the liver only), and progestins (synthetic progesterone hormones like medroxyprogesterone acetate and likely oral contraceptives, though this is speculative on my part).
 It is unclear whether ZAG is affected by estradiol or synthetic estrogens.
 In contrast, endogenous progesterone downregulates ZAG.
 (Remember, progesterone competes with cortisol at the glucocorticoid receptors, higher progesterone, lower cortisol activation).

-- Interferon y (IFN-y) and IL-6 increase ZAG while tumor necrosis factor alpha (TNFα) downregulates ZAG.
+- Interferon y (IFN-y) and IL-6 increase ZAG while tumor necrosis factor-alpha (TNFα) downregulates ZAG.